The Adrenal Glands

 The adrenals are ductless glands of the endocrine system that are responsible for producing some of the most important hormones in the body.
-All glands of the body are classified as either endocrine or exocrine.
+Hormones are chemicals that regulate various physiological activities.
+The steroid hormones are essential for life.

 The production of the important adrenal hormones always requires active work by the cells and results in an expenditure of energy.
 Homeostasis in the body requires that a proper amount of vitamins and nutrients be available in the blood to allow for the quick response to an increase in cellular energy needs.
 When the body labors under any physical stress, homeostasis may be affected.

 PANTOTHENIC ACID plays a role in the release of energy from carbohydrates; and in the synthesis of such vital compounds as sterols and steroid hormones and porphyrins.

 FOLIC ACID Folic acid’s metabolic role is interdependent with B-12 and both are required for cell growth and cell reproduction in the body.